 - There is a vaccine offered by many veterinarians that can help to protect your dog from tick bites.

 - After hiking with your pets you should thoroughly comb them with a fine metal hair comb to remove any ticks that may have attached themselves to your pet.

 Ticks are present year round, with the adults of some species most active November through April.

 There are 49 tick species found in California.
-Some species can carry the Lyme spirochete and therefore all ticks should be identified and those determined to be the Western Black-Legged tick should be tested.
+Some species can carry the Lyme spirochete and therefore all ticks should be identified.
 There are ten confirmed species and three probable species in Napa County.
-Ticks occur rear round with some species such as the Western Black-Legged tick (vector of Lyme Disease) most active from November through May.
+Ticks occur year round with some species such as the Western Black-Legged tick (vector of Lyme Disease) most active from November through May.